Seminar Center for Global Humanities Lecture/Seminar Series

 Central to human experience everywhere is caregiving.
 When carried out by family members and close friends for the most serious of illnesses, end-of-life states, and other health catastrophes, caregiving becomes a question of how ordinary people endure extraordinary conditions.
 This lecture will focus on what studies of caregiving (both lay and professional) tell us about this moral and emotional core of the human condition.
 The focus will be on the process by which caregivers “endure” the trials of caregiving as a parallel experience to the suffering experienced by care receivers, about which so much more is written.
 Rather than emphasize burnout, my emphasis is on how caregivers come to withstand, live through, and persist with even that which is unendurable.
 And by so doing, become transformed, sometimes in a detrimental way, yet often to enhance their human capabilities, gaining experiential insight into the frequently obscured way that we develop practical wisdom about the art of living and dying.

-For a decade he chaired the Department of Social Medicine at Harvard Medical School and from 1993-2000 he was Presley Professor in that Department.
-He is currently Professor of Medical Anthropology and Professor of Psychiatry, Department of Global Health and Social Medicine, Harvard Medical School.
+For a decade, he chaired the Department of Social Medicine at Harvard Medical School and from 1993-2000 he was Presley Professor in that department.
+He is currently professor of medical anthropology and professor of psychiatry in the Harvard Medical School Department of Global Health and Social Medicine.
 From 2004 through 2007, he chaired Harvard’s Department of Anthropology (FAS), and since 2008 he has headed Harvard’s Asia Center as Victor and William Fung Director.
 Since 2002 he has served as Esther and Sidney Rabb Professor of Anthropology.
 Kleinman is also a Harvard College Professor of Harvard University and was given the Distinguished Faculty Award by the Harvard Foundation for 2011.

-Arthur Kleinman was married to the late Joan Kleinman, a sinologist and his research collaborator, for 45 years.
-They have two children (Peter and Anne) and four grandchildren (Gabriel, Kendall, Allegra, Clayton).
+Kleinman was married to the late Joan Kleinman, a sinologist and his research collaborator, for 45 years.
+They have two children (Peter and Anne) and four grandchildren (Gabriel, Kendall, Allegra and Clayton).

 Kleinman, Arthur, What Really Matters: Living a Moral Life Amidst Uncertainty and Danger (Oxford University Press, 2006)